rtrgrid/DS_Blog_project/README.md

 🔗 **Live interactive story:**
 https://rtrgrid.github.io/DS_Blog_project/

-A data storytelling research project investigating structural air pollution inequality across Indian cities, with Delhi as a central systems case study.
+A data storytelling project investigating structural air pollution inequality across Indian cities, with Delhi as a central systems case study.

 ---

-## Research Abstract
+## Overview

-This project investigates why certain Indian cities — particularly Delhi — experience persistently higher air pollution exposure despite comparable urban growth trajectories.
-Using multi-year AQI datasets (2015–2025), the study treats pollution as a dynamic system shaped by emissions, geography, and atmospheric retention rather than isolated spikes.
+This project explores why Delhi experiences persistently worse air pollution than other major Indian cities.
+Instead of treating pollution as isolated spikes, the analysis models it as a dynamic system shaped by emissions, geography, and atmospheric retention.

-A natural experiment created by the COVID lockdown reveals that pollution is rapidly reversible when emissions fall, but recovery trajectories differ sharply across cities.
-Delhi rebounds faster and overshoots baseline pollution more aggressively than peer cities, suggesting structural dispersion weaknesses.
-Seasonal analysis shows winter pollution compresses regionally, but Delhi uniquely fails to recover after peak events.

-The findings support a retention-driven model of urban air inequality: pollution severity depends not only on production, but on how efficiently cities disperse accumulated pollutants.
-The project demonstrates how data storytelling can translate environmental systems into evidence-backed public narratives.
+Using multi-year AQI datasets (2015–2025), the study combines seasonal analysis, baseline modeling, and the COVID lockdown natural experiment to understand how cities accumulate and disperse pollution differently.

+The central finding: pollution severity is not only about how much is produced — it is about how much is allowed to remain.

 ---

 ## Research Question

-**Why does Delhi experience structurally worse air pollution than other major Indian cities, and how does its recovery differ after large emission shocks?**
+Why does Delhi experience structurally worse air pollution than peer cities, and how does its recovery differ after major emission shocks?

 ---

-## Hypotheses
+## Key Findings

-- Delhi’s pollution is driven by atmospheric retention, not only emissions
+- Pollution inequality across cities is structural, not episodic
-- Winter spikes are regional, but Delhi fails to normalize afterward
+- Winter pollution spikes are regional, but Delhi fails to recover
-- Lockdown emission cuts expose dispersion limits
-- Post-COVID recovery overshoots baseline faster in Delhi
+- COVID lockdown proved pollution is rapidly reversible
+- Recovery trajectories differ sharply across cities
+- Delhi rebounds faster and accumulates pollution more aggressively
+- Geography amplifies atmospheric retention

+Delhi’s crisis is driven by persistence, not just production.

 ---

-## Project Architecture

-Raw AQI datasets (CPCB + OpenAQ)
-│
-▼
-Data Cleaning & Validation (Pandas)
-│
-▼
-Baseline Construction (2015–2019)
-│
-▼
-Seasonal + COVID Natural Experiment Analysis
-│
-▼
-Aggregation & Metrics
-│
-▼
-Plotly Visualization Engine
-│
-▼
-Narrative Data Story (HTML + CSS)
-│
-▼
-Interactive Public Report (GitHub Pages)

-This pipeline separates data engineering, analytical modeling, and narrative visualization into reproducible stages.

----

 ## Methodology

+The analysis pipeline includes:

 - Multi-source AQI dataset harmonization
-- Pre/post intervention baseline modeling
+- Pre-COVID baseline modeling (2015–2019)
 - Seasonal wave decomposition
 - Relative recovery index construction
 - Hazard exposure measurement
-- Interactive visualization synthesis
+- Interactive Plotly visualizations

 All transformations are reproducible via notebooks in `/analysis`.

 ---

-## Key Findings
+## Project Architecture

-- Pollution inequality is structural, not episodic
-- Delhi accumulates pollutants faster than peer cities
-- Winter compression is regional, persistence is local
-- COVID proved pollution reversibility
-- Recovery patterns reveal atmospheric limits
-- Geography amplifies emissions impact

-**Delhi’s crisis is not only about production — it is about retention.**
+Data flows from raw monitoring datasets through cleaning, modeling, and visualization into a narrative research story.

+Raw AQI data → Cleaning → Baseline modeling → Seasonal analysis → Metrics → Plotly visualization → Public report

 ---